 Core Web Vitals Dashboard

-GSC's Core Web Vitals report shows field data — real user measurements, not lab simulations.
+GSC's Core Web Vitals report shows field data.
+That means real user measurements, not lab simulations.
 This matters because Google uses field data for ranking signals, not Lighthouse scores.

-We had a client site where Lighthouse showed a perfect 100 but GSC's CWV report flagged "Poor" LCP on mobile.
-The difference?
-Real users on 3G connections in Southeast Asia were experiencing something very different from my M3 MacBook on fiber.
+A site can show a perfect Lighthouse 100 while GSC's CWV report flags "Poor" LCP on mobile.
+Real users on slow connections see something very different from a lab test on a wired connection.
 Field data doesn't lie.

 What GSC Costs

 $0.
 Forever.
 It's Google's own tool.
 There's no paid tier.
-If someone tries to sell you "premium Search Console access," run.
+If someone tries to sell "premium Search Console access," that's a red flag.

-PageSpeed Insights (PSI) is the second tool I open every day, and understanding the difference between its two data sources will save you weeks of wasted optimization work.
+PageSpeed Insights (PSI) is the second tool worth checking daily.
+Understanding its two data sources saves weeks of wasted optimization work.

 Lab Data vs Field Data